dparedesh/susy-statistical-interpretation/README.md

         python generateCommands.py --plot  --Model Mc16SusySSWZ --SR SRSSWZ-L --Sys ALL  --makeBest SRSSWZ-L,SRSSWZ-ML,SRSSWZ-MH,SRSSWZ-H

-This command will generate the proper commands to get the best contour plot for the exclusion of the 'Mc16SusySSWZ` model with `ALL` systematics included for the list of signal regions provided: SRSSWZ-L, SRSSWZ-ML, SRSSWZ-MH, SRSSWZ-H. In addition to the best contour plot, it will also produce the plot of the best signal region used per each signal point in the grid.
+This command will generate the proper commands to get the best contour plot for the exclusion of the `Mc16SusySSWZ` model with `ALL` systematics included for the list of signal regions provided: SRSSWZ-L, SRSSWZ-ML, SRSSWZ-MH, SRSSWZ-H. In addition to the best contour plot, it will also produce the plot of the best signal region used for each signal point in the grid.

 All results and plots will be stored in `HistFitterUser` directory.